nf-core/website/markdown/developers/testing_with_gitpod.md

 ![PNG](/assets/markdown_assets/developers/gitpod/nf-core-gitpod.png)

-1. **The terminal** allows you to run all the programs in the repository, for example Nextflow and nf-core are installed in the nf-core RNAseq repository.
+1. **The terminal** allows you to run all the programs in the repository, for example Nextflow, nf-core tools and docker are installed in the nf-core RNAseq repository.

 2. **The sidebar** allows you to customise your environment and perform basic tasks (Copy/Paste, Open files, search, etc.)

 3. **The main window** allows you to view and edit files.

-Now you can try to run Nextflow with the chosen nf-core repository.
+Now you can run Nextflow with the chosen nf-core repository.

-For example, for nf-core/rnaseq pipeline we can type:
+For example, for nf-core/rnaseq pipeline we can type the following into the terminal:

     ```console
 		nextflow run nf-core/rnaseq \